 Costs: 2015/2016 Irish/EU €7,000 and Non-EU €13,800

 Entry Requirements: Applicants must possess an honours primary degree (minimum 2.1 honours or equivalent) in the biological sciences, medicine or pharmaceutical sciences.
 Graduates with a Second Class Honours Grade II degree will be considered on a case-by-case basis.
-See also detailed entry requirements
+See also detailed entry requirements.

 Course Code: CKR44

 Next Intake: 7th September 2015

 The MSc in Molecular Cell Biology with Bioinnovation is a unique course aimed at highly-motivated students with an interest in biomedical research in the areas of cancer biology, infection/immunity or molecular neuroscience and entrepreneurial thinking.
 The course will provide you with a truly interdisciplinary educational experience by combining advanced discipline-specific training with core scientific research, technical expertise and business skills.